 So, in talking about funding.
-Nate, can you weigh in on how – there’s obviously not an unlimited amount of money available.
+Nate, can you weigh in on how – there’s not an unlimited amount of money available.
 Are there ways for a city to help understand what they’ve got to work with?

 Nate Carhoff (2:15)

 I think that a very important part of the planning process is understanding the budget and where the money is coming from.
-A lot of the communities we work with, we try to put that financial planning into the project planning.
+In a lot of the communities we work with, we try to put that financial planning into the project planning.
 We like to take a look at the property tax, revenues, debt, and service projections.
 A lot of that stuff is all through the county’s auditor, it’s publicly available data.
 We can use what their tax base is to then do projections on what their general obligation (GO) bond capacity would be.
-We can take a look at what their existing GO bonds are and their retirement schedule of that.
+We can take a look at what their existing GO bonds are and their retirement schedule.
 Just to kind of give them a better idea of what debt they have, when that debt will be retired, and then when they can take on more debt.

 The caveat to that is, we are engineers.
-We know, what we know, when it comes to infrastructure work.
+We know what we know when it comes to infrastructure work.
 We always like to advise our clients to engage their financial advisor or their bond counsel to check our work or verify our assumptions are in the ballpark.
-Of course when it comes to an actual project or issuing bonds, that’s where we kind of take a step back and let the community or the city’s bond counsel step in and take over from there.
+Of course, when it comes to an actual project or issuing bonds, that’s where we kind of take a step back and let the community or the city’s bond counsel step in and take over from there.

 Eric Cannon (3:24)

-I think another thing here locally being in the Des Moines Metro, development drives a lot of these priorities and needs.
+I think another thing here locally, being in the Des Moines Metro, is that development drives a lot of these priorities and needs.
 If you have a developer that’s willing to come in and develop 80 or 100 acres, but they need a water main extension, they need a road brought to them or upgraded, or something like that, we’ll see where cities will kind of shift those priorities around based on really the needs of the community and the development opportunities to grow that tax base.
 So, priorities can be a moving target.

 Developing Priorities for Capital Improvement Planning